joshallenit/gh-stacked-diff/README.md

 gh auth login
 # Add the /bin directory to your PATH.
 # Replace the directory below to wherever you cloned the repository or unzipped the release.
-# For example if using zsh and cloned in your home directory:
+# For example if using zsh and installed in your home directory:
 echo "export PATH=\$PATH:\$HOME/stacked-diff-workflow/bin" >> ~/.zshrc
 source ~/.zshrc
 ```